Symptoms can include fatigue and pain in muscles and joints.

 In the more severe type, symptoms may be similar to those of stroke or can include numbness, tingling, arm or leg weakness, unsteadiness, vertigo (spinning), difficulty breathing, and chest pain.

-People are treated with oxygen and recompression Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at pressures higher than 1 atmosphere.
+People are treated with oxygen and recompression Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at high pressures (at least 1.9 atmospheres).
 (See also Overview of Diving Injuries.)
-Recompression therapy has... read more (high-pressure, or hyperbaric, oxygen) therapy.
+Recompression therapy... read more (high-pressure, or hyperbaric, oxygen) therapy.

 Limiting the depth and duration of dives and the speed of ascent can help with prevention.